thuliteio/thulite.io/content/subscribed.md

 ---
 title: "Subscribed"
-description: "You're subscribed to Doks newsletter!
+description: "You're subscribed to Hyas newsletter!
 The next edition will end up in your inbox."
 date: 2021-03-02T18:31:48+01:00
 lastmod: 2021-03-02T18:31:48+01:00
 draft: false